Rome opera hires Gatti, who lost job over #metoo allegations

 Gatti has denied the allegations that triggered his firing by the Royal Concertgebouw Orchestra.

-He conducted the Rome opera house's season premiere, Giuseppe Verdi's "Rigoletto," earlier this week, the third straight year he has done so for the Italian capital's theater's season opener.
+He conducted the Rome opera house's season premiere, Giuseppe Verdi's "Rigoletto," earlier this week, the third straight year he has led the theater's season opener.

 The Rome opera theater quoted Gatti as saying about his new role: "I am particularly happy to be able to intensify my work here and link myself to a theater that has recently distinguished itself for the outstanding quality of its projects and the work of all the people involved in realizing them."